chetnashah/javawork/javaGenerics.md

 The primary need for bounded types is to work around the fact the collections etc are invariant, and cannot accept subtypes/supertypes, so inorder to make them flexible, types are given bounds.
 For example, a method that operates on numbers might only want to accept instances of Number or its subclasses.
 This is what bounded type parameters are for. e.g. use of super or extends in type parameter.

+## understanding upper and lower bounds

+**Assume type hierarchy is written such that the most general type is on the top, and the most specific types are at the bottom of the hierarchy.**

+`? extends A` represents `upper bound` of `A` on all types. meaning any given type must be lower than the upper bound i.e. a speicif/cub type of `A`

+`? super A` represents `lower bound` of `A` on all types, meaning any given type must be above or equal to level of `A`.

 ### When to use 'super' vs 'extends' in type bounds?